Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 I made a mistake this week because I thought two superoptimists were better than one.
 But this is false because superoptimism is a behavioral bias at the left tail of the cognitive bias distribution and should be avoided not only in finance but also in any other life activity.

 In this week’s report for our subscribers, I wrote about the crowded GLD/TLT pair trade and a possible reversal level if the ratio reached 3.5 (based on the spot gold and S&P US Treasury Bond 20+ year total return).
-We have provided a relevant screenshot below because the report is behind a paywall.
+This a relevant screenshot from another article.

 blank